-Wonderfully luscious and creamy lemon curd, using whole eggs.
-Great no-waste lemon curd for when you don't have a use for left-over egg whites.
+Wonderfully luscious and creamy lemon curd, made using whole eggs.
+A great no-waste lemon curd for when you don’t have a use for left-over egg whites.

 Why you’ll love this easy whole egg lemon curd